OasisLMF/GenerateDocs/src/sections/API.rst

 User Interface and example PiWind model.

 The **Oasis API** is the components of the Oasis platform that manages all the elements of the plaform that are required to build, run, and test models.
-The diagram below shows how the **Oasis API** sits behind the :doc:`Oasis UI`, that you use to operate your catastrophe models.
+The diagram below shows how the **Oasis API** sits behind the :doc:`Oasis-UI`, that you use to operate your catastrophe models.

 *Oasis docker componets*: